sbmlteam/sbmlteam.github.io/site/content/site/_index.md

 The SBML.org website gone through several evolutions.
 The design, organization, look and feel, custom [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/), and many other elements of this latest iteration of SBML.org were created by [Mike Hucka](https://www.cds.caltech.edu/~mhucka/) over time during the years 2018&ndash;2020.
 It was made public in mid-2020.
 The site is generated using [Hugo](https://gohugo.io) and mostly written in Markdown.

 The site source files are [available on GitHub](https://github.com/sbmlteam/sbml-org-website).
+Everyone is welcome (encouraged, even!) to report problems or offer suggestions using the [issue tracker](https://github.com/sbmlteam/sbml-org-website/issues).

 Acknowledgments